shopware5/devdocs/source/blog/_posts/2015-10-02-what-is-an-item.md

 Of course, you can also use variants to present other aspects of an item - that might be useful, as in Shopware the prices are per variant.
 So for example an extended warranty might be a variant, even though the warranty has nothing to do with your stock of that item.
+So long story short: A variant is something the user can purchase.

 Relevant tables: